pi-top/Further-Link/README.md

 `upload` and `start` messages in the documentation below.

 ## API
+### HTTP Post /upload
+- Body should be a JSON object with `name` of directory to upload into and `files` object.
+Files are provided as `text` type, with the text content, or `url` type, with a url for the file to be downloaded from ([example](tests/test_data/upload_data.py)).
+Responds after creating files is complete with a simple 200 OK.

 ### Websocket Endpoint /run-py
 Each websocket client connected on `/run-py` can manage a single python process at a time.